 Our favourite season.
 The landscape comes alive with colour and the trails start to empty out as days become colder.
 The wind is often ferocious, but the spectacularly beautiful views are worth it!

 Winter - June to AugustAlthough the majority of refugios are closed during this period, this season has the benefit of being the most quiet.
 There will be very few other visitors and you'll have many of the trails to yourself.
 This is the coldest period though and you will certainly experience cold nights and high winds.

 There is almost no risk of altitude sickness on the Toress Del Paine Full Circuit Trek.
 The highest point reached is under 700 meters which is far too low to bring on altitude sickness.

-Trekking the Toress Del Paine Full Circuit Trek requires a number of essential pieces of trekking clothing and equipment.
-The Toress Del Paine Full Circuit Trek is a multi day trek that travels through a number of landscapes.
+Trekking the Torres Del Paine Full Circuit Trek does requires a certain amount of essential pieces of trekking clothing and equipment.
+The Torres Del Paine Full Circuit Trek is a multi day trek that travels through a number of landscapes.

-Many pieces of equipment can be rented at the gate, but we recommend bringing the most important pieces of gear with you.
+Many pieces of equipment can be rented at the park entrance, but we recommend bringing the most important pieces of gear with you.

 Trekking insurance is always a must.
 Although unlikely, accidents do happen and can cost a lot of money, especially when you consider the cost of rescue from remote destinations.
 It is also a great idea to take out travel insurance for other related risks of travel such as loss of baggage, stolen gear, delays and damaged equipment.

 Check out World Nomads for a quick calculation of the cost of travel insurance for your trip to the Torres Del Paine Full Circuit.